paulgear/ntpmon/README.txt

 things, but they don't tell you what you really need to know about your NTP servers.
 Hence, i created NTPmon.

+NTPmon is Free Software, released under the GNU General Public License, version 3, or (at your option) any later version.

 Features
 --------